jump-dev/JuMP.jl/doc/callbacks.rst

 Solver-independent modelling languages do not, in general, provide a way to provide callbacks that will work with any solver.
 However, JuMP does provide limited support for this functionality.
-Currently we have cross-solver support for adding "lazy constraints" for the Gurobi and CPLEX solvers.
+Currently we have cross-solver support for adding "lazy constraints" for the Gurobi, CPLEX, and GLPK solvers.

 Lazy Constraints
 ^^^^^^^^^^^^^^^^